-A personal loan is a type of loan that is offered by many banks, credit unions, and online lenders like SoFi.
-Unlike a mortgage loan or car loan which specifies what the money should be spent on, a personal loan doesn’t have as many restrictions and can typically be used to pay for a variety of expenses.
+A personal loan is a type of loan offered by many banks, credit unions, and online lenders.
+Unlike a mortgage loan or car loan, which specifies what the money should be spent on, a personal loan doesn’t have as many restrictions.
+Typically, you can use the funds from a personal loan to pay for a wide range of expenses.

-A variety of factors will influence which type of personal loan is right for you, like how much money you plan to borrow, your credit and income, and how much debt you already have.
-Read on for a few different types of personal loans explained.
+Various factors will influence which type of personal loan is right for you, like how much money you plan to borrow, your credit and income, and how much debt you already have.
+To make the best selection for your unique needs, however, it’s important to understand the different types of personal loans there are.

 Unsecured or Secured

-The most popular type of personal loan is an unsecured personal loan.
-This means that there is no collateral backing up the loan.
-This can make them riskier for lenders.
-Approval and interest rates for unsecured personal loans are generally based on a person’s income and credit score, but other factors can apply.
+A common type of personal loan is an unsecured personal loan.
+This means there’s no collateral backing up the loan, which can make them riskier for lenders.
+Approval and interest rates for unsecured personal loans are generally based on a person’s income and credit score, but other factors may apply.

 Unlike an unsecured loan, there is some sort of collateral backing up a secured personal loan.
-For example, think of a home mortgage: If the borrower does not make payments, the bank or lender can seize the asset—the home—used to secure the loan as collateral.
+For example, think of a home mortgage — if the borrower does not make payments, the bank or lender can seize the asset (in this case, the home) that was used to secure the loan.

 Variable or Fixed Interest Rate

 A personal loan with a fixed interest rate will have the same interest rate for the life of the loan.
-This also means you’ll have the same fixed monthly payment and, based on scheduled payments, know upfront how much interest you’ll pay over the life of the loan.
+This also means you’ll have the same fixed payment each month and, based on your scheduled payments, can know upfront how much interest you’ll pay over the life of the loan.

+On the other hand, the interest rate on a variable rate loan may change over the life of the loan, fluctuating based on the prevailing short-term interest rates.
 Typically, the starting interest rate on a variable rate loan will be lower than on a fixed rate loan, but the interest rate is likely to change as time passes.
-Variable rate loans are generally tied to well-known indexes, such as the 1-month LIBOR .
+Variable rate loans are generally tied to well-known indexes.

 Debt Consolidation Loan